-As Pope Francis reiterated on the third anniversary of his encyclical letter, Laudato Si, On Care for Our Common Home, the threat to the earth from climate change, caused in large part by the continued use and expansion of fossil fuels, is a deeply spiritual and religious matter.
+As Pope Francis reiterated on the third anniversary of his encyclical letter, Laudato Si, On Care for Our Common Home, the threat to the earth from climate change, caused in large part by the continued use and expansion of fossil fuel, is a deeply spiritual and religious matter.

 Based on these religious beliefs and practice, the Adorers have steadfastly refused to allow Williams, an Oklahoma-based for-profit company, to use the Adorers’ own land located in Lancaster, Pennsylvania for a new high-volume gas pipeline.

 Rather than respecting the Adorers’ religious beliefs, FERC and Williams forced the Adorers to use their own land in violation of their religious beliefs.
 FERC and Williams relied upon a federal law, the Natural Gas Act, to condemn the Adorers’ land in order to place a portion of the pipeline on the property, even though this clearly violated the Adorers’ religious beliefs.

 In response, the Adorers filed a lawsuit in the District Court for the Eastern District of Pennsylvania under the Religious Freedom Restoration Act.
 Congress adopted RFRA specifically to protect the religious freedoms of individuals and religious organizations from being substantially burdened by any federal law or agency, including the Natural Gas Act.